Kaasfabriek/TTN-MQ-Listner/README.md

-# The Things Network - Nodejs listner
+# The Things Network - Nodejs logger
 This is a small program where you can quickly setup a nodejs express server that listen to a connected device to The Things Network (TTN).

 TTN has a Nodejs client library https://www.npmjs.com/package/ttn what we will using.